 Scientifically, the brain recalls items and events better when they happen in threes, which may explain why so many ideas are expressed in threes.

-Archetypal examples of this are included in everything from religion (the Father, Son, and Holy Spirit) to the US Declaration of Independence Human Rights (Life, LIberty, and the Pursuit of Happiness).
+Archetypal examples of this are included in everything from religion (the Father, Son, and Holy Spirit) to the US Declaration of Independence on Human Rights (Life, Liberty, and the Pursuit of Happiness).

 Knowing this, it makes sense that being intentional has three phases: